TechBIP/Proteus_Projects/README.md

 # Proteus_Software_Projects

-Welcome to the Proteas Software repository!
+Welcome to the Proteus Software repository!
 This repository contains experiments and simulations conducted using Proteus, a versatile software tool for electronics and signal processing.
 Explore the capabilities of Proteas and discover its benefits in various experiments.

 ## About Proteas Software